 - 4.3 Loss of chimneys is nearly always detrimental to the character of the roofscape and can interfere with the pattern of the streetscene.
-Indeed chimneys form a major element of the streetscape, particularly significant groups exist on 'New Buildings' as well as on other properties along School Lane. - 4.4 It is seldom necessary to remove a chimney and ought to be resisted, with repair in-situ often being a less costly option.
+Indeed chimneys form a major element of the streetscape within areas such as The Village and Pit Hill, although chimneys also make a positive contribution to the streetscape elsewhere. - 4.4 It is seldom necessary to remove a chimney and ought to be resisted with repair often being a less costly option.
 Removal of a chimney should be avoided unless there are extenuating circumstances such as serious structural concerns that have been professionally identified.
-The buildings within the village have retained their chimneys, but the potential threat of their removal should not be ignored. - 4.5 Alterations damage the distinctive character of chimneys by the application of smooth, crisp render that hides stonework and brick, or flattens an uneven surface.
+The buildings within the town have retained their chimneys, but the potential threat of their removal should not be ignored. - 4.5 Alterations damage the distinctive character of chimneys by the application of smooth, crisp render that hides stonework or flattens an uneven surface.
 Removal of drip slates and historic pots also detracts from the character of the area and should be avoided wherever possible.